 Tourist facilities become increasingly isolated further along the coast of the northern peninsula from Kabataş.
 Although connected by bus, the excellent metro doesn’t reach this far, but Beşiktaş is still only a short taxi trip to the shops at Taksim, waterside cafés and museums at Kabataş, and metro stations for connections to the old city.
 Many of the luxury hotels provide superb waterfront settings, views across the Bosphorus Strait from many rooms, and bistros/bars just meters from the water, and are also spacious enough to feature expansive gardens and resort-style pools.

-- Best Luxury Hotels: Shangri-La Bosphorus, Istanbul • Swissôtel The Bosphorus, Istanbul • Four Seasons Hotel Istanbul at the Bosphorus • Çirağan Palace Kempinski Istanbul
+- Best Luxury Hotels: Shangri-La Bosphorus • Swissôtel The Bosphorus • Four Seasons Hotel Istanbul at the Bosphorus • Çirağan Palace Kempinski

 - Best Boutique Hotel: W Istanbul

-- Best Moderate Hotels: Hotel Bosfora • Cheya Beşiktaş Hotel & Suites
+- Best Midrange Hotels: Hotel Bosfora • Cheya Beşiktaş Hotel & Suites

 - Best Budget Hotel: Meydan Beşiktaş Hotel